-To really understand the storm and fury of a Formula One car, you need to spend 100 seconds with the great Ayrton Senna on the streets of Monaco in 1990.
+Replay: It's the Monaco Grand Prix this weekend.
+And to mark the occasion you should find time to spend 100 seconds with the great Ayrton Senna on the streets of Monaco in 1990.

 Ayrton Senna was known as the King of Monaco.
-He won the Grand Prix held on the Principality’s tight, twisting streets a record six times, a statistic that is all the more remarkable because those victories came from only 10 starts.
-Of the current drivers, Lewis Hamilton heads the field with three wins, Max Verstappen and Fernando Alonso have two, and unless Max has a better car under him very soon you can’t see Senna’s record being broken any time soon.
+He won the Grand Prix held on the Principality's tight, twisting streets a record six times, a statistic that is all the more remarkable because those victories came from only 10 starts.
+Of the current drivers, Lewis Hamilton leads with three wins, while Max Verstappen and Fernando Alonso have two each.
+Charles Leclerc ended years of heartbreak to finally win his home race in 2024, and Lando Norris converted pole to victory in 2025 — but with the new names on the trophy, you still can't see Senna's record coming under threat any time soon.

-And in 1990, an onboard camera captured this, a hot lap of his around the Monaco circuit, which I maintain is possibly still the most thrilling onboard footage of an F1 driver at work.
-And that is despite the cars being around 10 seconds a lap slower than than they are now.
+And in 1990, an onboard camera captured this, a hot lap of his around the Monaco circuit, which I maintain is possibly still the most thrilling onboard footage of an F1 driver at work — despite the cars being around 10 seconds a lap slower than they are now.

 (F1 rights don't let us show that lap directly, so here's another lap from the same year which is 99% as good.)

-Unlike modern F1 cars with their semi-automatic gearboxes controlled by paddles on the back of the steering wheel, Senna’s McLaren MP4/5B at the time had a 6-speed manual transmission with an H-pattern gate.
-That means that he had to physically change gear around 3600 times during the course of a race.
-And when you see him accelerating out of Sainte-Dévote and up Beau Rivage one-handed, a mere inches away from the barriers at speeds over 160 mph, you can understand why, even over 30 years after his tragic death, Senna remains the King of Monaco.
+Unlike modern F1 cars with their semi-automatic gearboxes controlled by paddles on the back of the steering wheel, Senna's McLaren MP4/5B had a 6-speed manual transmission with an H-pattern gate.
+That means he had to physically change gear around 3600 times during a race.
+And when you see him accelerating out of Sainte-Dévote and up Beau Rivage one-handed, mere inches from the barriers at over 258 km/h (160 mph), you can understand why, even over 30 years after his tragic death, Senna remains the King of Monaco.

 Comments